A data storage system with a lock to represent data retention policyA data storage system with a lock to represent data retention policy

 Another benefit of having a well-defined data retention policy is that it can help organizations protect sensitive information.
 By clearly outlining which data should be retained and for how long, organizations can ensure that sensitive information is not kept for longer than necessary, reducing the risk of data breaches or unauthorized access.
 Additionally, a data retention policy can help organizations identify which data is no longer needed and can be safely disposed of, further reducing the risk of data breaches and improving overall data security.

-See also How does secure software development life cycle help in achieving secure coding?
+See also How does security information sharing help in achieving threat mitigation?

 Key elements to consider when implementing a data retention policy